PERSPECTIVES:

 Risks of Disruption

-Despite their exclusion from tariffs thus far, pharmaceutical products are not immune from future trade tensions.
-The U.S. administration has floated the idea of targeting pharmaceuticals in upcoming tariff rounds, raising concerns among industry leaders.
+Despite their initial exclusion from tariffs, pharmaceutical products are not immune from future trade tensions.
+The U.S. administration has continued to focus on pharmaceuticals as part of its wider trade, manufacturing and national security agenda, raising concerns among industry leaders.
 Potential consequences include:

 • Increased drug prices